 -Eating fake foods and food that is not suited for optimal health

 -An overgrowth of candida or other pathogens

 -Not getting enough rest

-These all create a recipe for a leaky gut which is a root to many people's health challenges.
+These all create a recipe for a leaky gut which is the root to many people’s health challenges.

 Leaky Gut Symptoms